BA Bear Case

 What is the bear case for BA?

-The bear case for BA centers on competitive pressure in the Industrials sector, potential margin compression, and execution risks.
-The bear case strength is rated as moderate.
+The bear case for BA centers on stretched valuation (P/E: 91.7), competitive pressure in the Industrials sector, potential margin compression, and execution risks.
+The bear case strength is rated as significant.

 What could make BA stock go down?

-Key risks that could drive BA lower: (1) Growth slowdown, (2) Margin compression from competition, (3) Earnings disappointments, (4) Market share losses, (5) Industrials sector headwinds, (6) Regulatory challenges, (7) Macroeconomic weakness, and (8) Execution failures.
+Key risks that could drive BA lower: (1) Growth slowdown, (2) Margin compression from competition, (3) Valuation multiple contraction, (4) Market share losses, (5) Industrials sector headwinds, (6) Regulatory challenges, (7) Macroeconomic weakness, and (8) Execution failures.

 What is BA's downside risk?